Volume 51 Issue 10 October 2001

 Sean Lang has built his passion for history on several key experiences, both in terms of teaching and learning.

-Churchill became PM for a second time on October 26th, 1951, only a month away from his seventy-seventh birthday.
+Churchill became PM for a second time on October 26th, 1951, only a month away from his 77th birthday.